Cold War. Iron Curtain.

-That was the premise behind my Iron Route project, which I’ve been chronicling here on Inside the Travel Lab.
-Sponsored by InterRail, it allowed me to travel from Istanbul to Berlin, criss-crossing across the former Iron Curtain as I travelled from Istanbul to Berlin by train.
+That was the premise behind my Iron Route project, which I’ve been chronicling here on Inside the Travel Lab, zig-zagging across the former Iron Curtain as I travelled from Istanbul to Berlin by train.

 It’s time to talk about those two words at the heart of the journey: the Iron Curtain.

 Despite its jagged-sounding name, I’d always thought the Iron Curtain a rather woolly, nebulous, politician’s term, thrown around with carelessness like so many other words and phrases in the press.
 Costs soaring, shares plummeting, debt spiralling, being rushed into hospital.
 Just another one of those hyped up phrases that loses its meaning over time.

 I’d assumed that “Iron Curtain” was a headline-craving, melodramatic way of describing that there were some countries in the world that didn’t follow the US quite as much as Britain did.
 I’d heard that they followed this thing called “communism,” whereby instead of only a few people in society having all the money and power but doing virtually none of the work, both work and resources were shared out equally.
 It sounded like a good idea, to be honest, though even as a child I soon learned not to say that out loud when we went to the US.

 Time passed, the curtain fell, I grew up, studied and started travelling.